-ACTFI World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Communication Communicate Unrehearsed Speaking Example Learners will role-play the conversation between Dido and Aeneas in the underworld. effectively in more than one language in 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a variety of situations and for multiple purposes Listening Example: Learners will listen to the passage of the two doves, which aid Aeneas.Reading Example: Learners will read the passage in which Aeneas learns that he was the cause of Dido's suicide. parpotet 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+ACTFI 2 World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Communication Communicate Unrehearsed Speaking Example Learners will role-play the conversation between Dido and Aeneas in the underworld. effectively in more than one language in 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a variety of situations and for multiple purposes Listening Reading Example: Learners will listen to the passage of the two doves, which aid Aeneas.
+Reading Example: Learners will read the passage of the two doves, which aid Aeneas.
+Example: Learners will read the passage in which Aeneas learns that he was the cause of Dido's suicide.
+P w P cons 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will create a presentation comparing how Caesar's work and Vergil's work reflect the conflicts of the era in which it was written, both explicitly and implicitly.
 Cultures Interact with cultural competence and understanding Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
 Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
 Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Learners will identify the Golden Bough as a product, explore its use, and demonstrate an understanding of its importance.